dvermd/ockam/documentation/architecture/messaging/Delivery.md

   Delivery Integrity of multiple messages is related to ordering and reliability and often requires those properties

 1. [Privacy](./Privacy.md)
-  Provacy of messages describes which messaging participants have access to the messages data
+  Privacy of messages describes which messaging participants have access to the messages data

 1. [Autheniticity and authorization](./Trust.md)
    Autheniticity describes whether messages received originated at the specific sender